iudexai/iudex-python/README.md

 ## Usage Example

+See more examples in the `examples` directory.

-Before running the examples below, make sure to set the `IUDEX_API_KEY` environment variable or pass your API key directly to the `Iudex` constructor.
+Before running examples, make sure to set the `IUDEX_API_KEY` environment variable or pass your API key directly to the `Iudex` constructor.

 Visit [iudex.ai](https://iudex.ai) to sign up and receive an API key.